Go Back

 • 2 eggs, room temperature*

-• 5 TBSP oil, room temperature: walnut, coconut, almond
+• 5 TBSP oil, room temperature: walnut, coconut, almond, or other neutral flavored oil*

 • 1 ½ tsp. vanilla